Ecommerce Growth

 • Make sure the timer is visible.

-The timer should be visible on the page and should be easy to see.
-It should be in a prominent location such as the top of the page or in the middle of the page.
+The countdown timer’s UI should be extremely visible on the page and easy to see.
+Preferably, in a prominent location, such as the top of the page or in the middle of the page.

 • Make sure the timer is accurate.